claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 	- You have to create a policy and attach to user
 	- You have to create db user
 	- You need to generate auth token to be used for password authentication
 - **Master User Account:** is the initial databse account that's created when you provision a new Db instance.
-Has full privilages.
+Has full privileges.
 Pass and username set at creation time.
 - **Public Accessibility:** is an option that changes if the DNS Endpoint resolve to the private IP address from traffic from outside the VPC

 ### Extra